Eight Seconds: Profile

 The summer of 1987 found the band back in Canada as nominees for a Juno Award in 1987 for "Most Promising Group" and six CASBY Awards (Best Single, Most Promising Group, Best Group, Best Video, Best Album Art).
 The rest of the year was dedicated to writing new material and further rehearsal.

 In early 1988, the band recorded their second studio album, Big Houses produced by Paul Northfield and Frank Levin.
 The album was to be released under their new label Warner Music Group but was delayed due to management issues.
 This material remained on the shelf until 1990, damaging Eight Seconds' momentum.
 This, combined with the merger and effective dissolution of their American record label ATCO, led to the band's members parting way shortly following the album's release.
 The only charting single from the album, "Tell Diane", remained on the charts for five weeks and only peaked at #76 for 3 weeks.

 Eight Seconds reunited in 2002 and covered The Beatles' "Hey Jude" for the 2004 Bullseye Records release It Was 40 Years Ago Today: A Tribute To The Beatles.

 Del Castillo later founded r+d creative, a video production and live event company, involved in production for a number of Canadian government departments and crown corporations.
-Marc Parent continued in music, as a guitarist and songwriter, based in Montreal.
+Marc Parent continued in music, as a guitarist and songwriter, based in Montreal..
+Parent replaced Myles Goodwyn in April Wine in 2023.
 Frank Levin pursued other business ventures, eventually moving to China.
 He died in 2017 due to a deteriorating health condition.